- français

 - Compute heat and mass fluxes related to snow

-- Apply a detailed snow cover model (SNOWPACK)
+- Apply a numerical snow cover model (SNOWPACK)

 - Formulate snow-air-ground exchange processes

-- Explain the evolution of a snow cover
+- Explain the temporal evolution of a snow cover

 - Interpret a snow cover as a result of its genesis